-We pretty much have access to shopping 24/7 and from the comfort of our own homes—this makes it even harder to control impulsive spending habits.
-Make it harder to impulse buy by setting up some obstacles or checkpoints for yourself so you can be more mindful when you do shop.
+We pretty much have access to shopping 24/7 and from the comfort of our own homes.
+This makes it even harder to control impulsive spending habits.
+Set up some obstacles or checkpoints for yourself to be more mindful when you shop.
 Delete shopping apps from your phone so you actually have to go to the store website.
-Redburn suggests that, if your credit card information is stored automatically on some of the sites where you shop, you should delete that too.
+Redburn suggests deleting your credit card information that's been stored automatically on your favorite shopping sites.
 Taking these steps will give you more time to think about what you're buying.

 Allow for healthy spending.

-Healthy budgeting is like healthy eating—you have to give yourself some sensible flexibility or you'll end up snapping one day and eating (or in this case, buying) everything in sight.
+Healthy budgeting is like healthy eating—you have to give yourself some sensible flexibility, or you'll end up snapping one day and eating (or in this case, buying) everything in sight.
 "You can't expect yourself to be super militant and not buy anything for fun," says Marter.
-Create your budget in a way that allows flexibility for some splurges once in a while.
+Build some flexibility into your budget for some splurges once in a while.
 Being too restrictive with yourself will end up discouraging you from sticking to a budget altogether, and might make you go back to unhealthy spending habits.
 "Allowing yourself some 'fun budget' will also help you to feel the benefits that come with purchasing something exciting, without all of the guilt," says Emery.

 Don't try to do it alone.
 Finding support and accountability can go a long way in preventing you from impulsively spending.
-Marter recommends having an accountability partner that you check in with once a month.
-This can be a spouse, partner, friend, or someone who is also working on their financial health.
+Marter recommends checking in with an accountability partner once a month.
+This can be a spouse, friend, or someone who is also working on their financial health.
 Have monthly check-ins where you share honestly about how you're doing and get feedback and support.

-Having a financial counselor or advisor can also help maintain a healthy financial lifestyle and help you manage impulse buying.
+Having a financial counselor or advisor can establish a healthy financial lifestyle and help you manage impulse buying.
 "It's like going to the dentist or doctor," says Marter.
 "It's taking care of our financial health, and we need to be honest and accountable or we can get ourselves in trouble."

 Do something else.